Admission Block, Royal Prince Alfred Hospital

-The Admission Block, or Administration Building, is a heritage-listed hospital building within the Royal Prince Alfred Hospital at Missenden Road, Camperdown, City of Sydney, New South Wales, Australia.
+The Admission Block, or Administration Building, is a heritage-listed hospital building within the Royal Prince Alfred Hospital at Missenden Road, Camperdown, New South Wales, Australia.
 It was designed by George Allen Mansfield of Mansfield Brothers and built from 1876 to 1882.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 A public meeting in Sydney on 20 March 1868 resolved to build a new hospital to commemorate the recovery of Alfred, Duke of Saxe-Coburg and Gotha, following his attempted assassination by Henry O'Farrell at Clontarf on 12 March.
 The Parliament of New South Wales passed an Act to incorporate Prince Alfred Hospital on 3 April 1873 and appointed Mansfield Brothers as architects.
 The first building erected was a cottage, later the gardener's cottage, near the southern entrance from Missenden Road.

 Construction started on the Administration Building and C and D Pavilions in 1876.
 The gardens were established at this time with assistance from the staff of the Botanical Gardens.

 The Hospital was opened in 1882.
 On opening, the Royal Prince Alfred Hospital cost 495 pounds per bed, compared to the Sydney Hospital's 379 pounds per bed.

 The rear wing was removed c.
 1980.
 The major public spaces were redecorated c.
 1986 as part of the alterations made in building E block; the architects for this work were McConnell, Smith and Johnson P/L.